rage/java-programming/data/part-12/2-arraylist-and-hashtable.md

 The method described above copies every element from the old array to the new array.
 If we would have for example two million elements in an array, we must go through two million elements while copying them.

 <!-- Menetelmän tehokkuuteen -- ja parannusehdotuksiin -- paneudutaan muunmuassa kursseilla Tietorakenteet ja algoritmit sekä Algoritmien suunnittelu ja analyysi. -->
-We will discuss the effectiveness of this method -- and ways to make it more effective -- in the course Tietorakenteet ja algoritmit and Algoritmien suunnittelu ja analyysi.
+We will discuss the effectiveness of this method -- and ways to make it more effective -- in the courses Datastructures and Algorithms and Design and analysis of algorithms.

 </text-box>